A Country Campfire Bush Poetry Preservation Project

 Poems shared through Country Campfire remain the copyright of their original writers.

-Around The Campfire
+A Place Around The Campfire

 Country Campfire exists to become Australia’s Digital Campfire — a long-term home for preserving, celebrating and sharing Australian country culture.